maya-patil104/linux-monitor-project/README.md

 # LINUX SYSTEM MONITOR PROJECT #
-This project is a basic linux CLI-based **SYSTEM MONITORING TOOL** It includes essential command to check memory usage , disk usage , system uptime and more.
+This project is a basic linux CLI-based **SYSTEM MONITORING TOOL** It includes essential command to check memory usage , disk usage , system uptime , shows hostname , logged in user & etc.
 All command are executed directly using the terminal.